 - there is an imaginari vertical line (the red one on the image below) that divides the feet, each feet stays in its world and never invades the other world

-- there is also an imaginary horizontal line (the blue one) crossing the vertical one where the center of gravity falls
+- there is also an imaginary horizontal line (the blue one) crossing the vertical one indicating where the center of gravity should fall (it is obviously approximate because the center of gravity is never static)

 - there is a constant attention to the waist, whose rotations and basculations are the origin of every action